fchastanet/bash-wsl-devenv/docs/HowDoesItWork.md

 Some of the functions you can find:

 - `lib/utils/Assert.sh` provides utility functions to do some checks.
-- `Functions::retry` in order to retry a command - useful for robustness for curl, wget, apt which are subject on network stability.
 - `Functions::aptInstall` use this function in order to be sure to use the correct default parameters it includes retry.
 - `Functions::aptAddRepository`